-- Behaviour is typically good, both in lessons and around the school.
-It is a major factor in the good progress pupils make in lessons.
+- Behaviour, both in lessons and around the school, is typically good and a major factor in the good progress pupils make in lessons.
 The school has an effective system of rewards and sanctions which ensures that any poor behaviour is dealt with effectively and promptly. - Pupils say learning is fun and they are enthusiastic about their education.
-They have a firm understanding of bullying of all types, including bullying that might be encountered through internet sites.
-Pupils say they enjoy coming to school although their attendance, despite improving significantly, is average.
-Year 6 pupils said that they will be sorry to leave the school in the summer. - Pupils understand the need for healthy lifestyles and exercise.
-They have a good understanding of how to keep safe, and say they are confident that any issues they raise with the school will be dealt with promptly.
-Pupils have a good range of opportunities to contribute to the school and wider communities.
-Through the school council, pupils demonstrate their pride in the school community and take their responsibilities very seriously.
+They have a firm understanding of different types of bullying, including that which might be encountered through internet sites. - Pupils say they enjoy coming to school and this is demonstrated in their consistently high levels of attendance.
+Year 6 pupils said they will be sorry to leave the school in the summer. - Pupils understand the need for healthy lifestyles and exercise.
+They have a good understanding of how to keep safe, and say that they are confident that any issues they raise will be dealt with promptly.
+Through the school council, pupils demonstrate their pride in the school community and take their responsibilities very seriously. - Pupil' spiritual, moral, social and cultural development is good.
+They are curious about the world around them and enthusiastically embrace new experiences, such as the recent Bollywood Dancing project.
+Pupils filmed and edited a documentary about their learning experience which was shown at a local cinema at the end of the whole-school 'Oscars' topic.